spieadi/Tris-Explorer/README.md

 3. Click on the "JSON Editor" item under **Dashboard** on the left side of the skill builder.

-4. In the textfield provided, replace any existing code with the code provided in the `speechAssets/intentSchema.json` and click on "Save Model".
+4. In the textfield provided, replace any existing code with the code provided in the `Speech Assets/intentSchema.json` and click on "Save Model".

 5. Click on the **Save Model** button, and then click on the **Build Model** button.